 Advantages over existing implementations¶

-- Includes both classical methods (Markowitz 1952 and Black-Litterman), suggested best practices (e.g covariance shrinkage), along with many recent developments and novel features, like L2 regularisation, shrunk covariance, hierarchical risk parity.
+- Includes both classical methods (Markowitz 1952 and Black-Litterman), suggested best practices (e.g covariance shrinkage), along with many recent developments and novel features, like L2 regularisation, exponential covariance, hierarchical risk parity.

 - Native support for pandas dataframes: easily input your daily prices data.